ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

    * If available, downloads the pre-registration packet from the server and pre-populate on screen.
    * If update is not available on server, the system displays the data from local database.
    * If client if offline, the system displays the data from the local database.
-2. If data are not available in local database, checks if data for that ID is available on the server.
+1. If data are not available in local database, checks if data for that ID are available on the server.
-   * If yes, downloads the pre-registration packet from the server and pre-populate on screen.
+   * If available, downloads the pre-registration packet from the server and pre-populate on screen.
-   * If data not available on server, displays data from local database.
+   * If data are not available on server, the system displays the data from local database.
-3. Based on the availability of data, the system populates the demographic details of the individual and pre-populates the registration form.
+1. Based on the availability of data, the system populates the demographic details of the individual and pre-populates the registration form.
-1. The demographic details can still be edited at this stage
+1. The demographic details can still be edited at this stage.
-1. The registration officer can then view the documents uploaded during pre-registration
+1. The registration officer can then view the documents, which were uploaded during pre-registration
 1. If no matching PRID available in local system and server, the system displays an error message.

 #### B. Registration client allows downloading of pre-registration data in real time or manually for a specific PRID